 The Dutch organisation for internationalisation in education

-School year: from September (the first working day in September) to June.
+School year: from 1 September until 30 June.

 Academic year: starts on 1 September at the earliest and 1 October at the latest, and ends on the day immediately preceding the start of the next academic year.